-Two scripture passages report the same incident in which King David entered the house of God and ate the showbread (consecrated bread) that was not lawful to be eaten by anyone other than the priests of Israel.
+Two scriptures report the same incident in which King David entered the house of God and ate the showbread (consecrated bread) that was not lawful to be eaten by anyone other than the priests of Israel.

-Matthew 12:3-4: [In reference to 1 Samuel 21:1-6, Jesus] said to them, “Have you not read what David did when he was hungry, he and those who were with him: how he entered the house of God and ate the showbread which was not lawful for him to eat, nor for those who were with him, but only for the priests?
+Matthew 12:3-4: [Jesus Christ, in reference to 1 Samuel 21:1-6, asked the Pharisees who confronted Him,] “Have you not read what David did when he was hungry, he and those who were with him: how he entered the house of God and ate the showbread which was not lawful for him to eat, nor for those who were with him, but only for the priests?

-Mark 2:25-26: [Also in reference to 1 Samuel 21:1-6, Jesus] said to them, “Have you never read what David did when he was in need and hungry, he and those with him: how he went into the house of God in the days of Abiathar the high priest, and ate the showbread, which is not lawful to eat except for the priests, and also gave some to those who were with him?”
+Mark 2:25-26: [Also in reference to 1 Samuel 21:1-6, Jesus Christ asked the Pharisees who confronted Him,] “Have you never read what David did when he was in need and hungry, he and those with him: how he went into the house of God in the days of Abiathar the high priest, and ate the showbread, which is not lawful to eat except for the priests, and also gave some to those who were with him?”

-There is no indication in either of these passages that David intended to test God in any way by disregarding God’s instruction in Leviticus 24:8-9 as to who was allowed to eat the showbread.
+There is no indication in either of these scriptures that David intended to test God in any way by disregarding God’s instruction in Leviticus 24:8-9 regarding who was allowed to eat the showbread.
 Furthermore, David did not take the showbread without asking for it.
 Instead, he asked a priest for the showbread and the priest gave it to him.
 However, David almost certainly knew that he was violating God’s instruction that only the priests of Israel were allowed to eat the showbread.
-Regardless of the rectitude of what David did, God did not punish David for violating His instruction regarding who was allowed to eat the showbread.
+Regardless of the rectitude of what David did, God did not punish David for violating His instruction regarding who was allowed to eat the showbread

-Only one of the incidents that we have discussed with regard to the three men that we have cited seems to pertain to actually testing God.
-We would like to be able to offer more than one biblical example of an incident in which a person tested God, but we are unable to do so.
-Nevertheless, the one incident we discussed indicates that it is not wrong to test God if the person sincerely desires to determine God’s will for them with regard to undertaking a specific endeavor, particularly if that endeavor is based on what seems to be a calling by God.
+Only one of the incidents that we have cited seems to have involved actually testing God.
+We would like to be able to offer more than one biblical example of an incident in which a person tested God, but there does not seem to be another biblical example.
+In any case, that one incident indicates that it is not wrong to test God if the person testing God sincerely desires to determine God’s will for with regard to undertaking a specific endeavor, particularly if that endeavor is based on what seems to be a calling by God.

-In any case, we believe the answer to the basic question on which this article focuses is that whether or not it is alright to test God may depend on the specific circumstances of each situation and, perhaps even more importantly, on the attitude of the person who is testing God for the purpose of getting a confirmation from Him.
-If a person is sincerely seeking to confirm God’s will for them, then it seems reasonable to believe that God will provide some type of confirmation (not necessarily a miracle) and that God will not punish the person for testing Him in that regard.
+Furthermore, we believe the answer to the basic question on which this article focuses is that whether or not it is alright to test God may depend on the specific circumstances of each situation and, perhaps, even more importantly, on the attitude of the person who is testing God for the purpose of getting a confirmation from Him.
+If a person is sincerely seeking to confirm God’s will for them, then it seems reasonable to believe that God will provide some type of confirmation (not necessarily a miracle) and that God will not punish the person for testing Him.